University of Alabama’s recently injured quarterback hoped the

-Recently injured University of Alabama quarterback, Tua Tagovailoa, is hoping TightRope ankle surgery will help get him off the bench and back in the game long before the season’s end.
+TightRope ankle surgery would help him get off the bench and back in the game for one the biggest games of his season, and long before the season’s end.

 Innovation That Makes a Difference